ml-lubich/signpost/README.md

-Version 1.0 6/30/2019.

-This directory contains a skeleton for CS61B Project 0.

-Although some of what's in here might seem mysterious to you, try to understand what it's all for.
-Don't be afraid to ask us about it.

-GENERAL NOTE:  EVERYTHING in these files is changeable as you see fit, unless otherwise noted.
-Your task is to conform to the spec, period.
-While we have suggested, with these files, certain points about the design, we don't require any of it.

 CONTENTS:
 ---------

-README                 This file.
-You need not turn this in.
+README                 README file.

-Makefile               For those of you using the standard Unix tool chain
-                       rather than Eclipse, this file provides for some simple compilation/testing control.
-See the
-                       comments in it for the targets provided.
-Those of you using Eclipse will need it on the instructional machines (the commands 'make' and 'make check' must work correctly on your submission, regardless of
+Makefile               See the comments in it for the targets provided.
+Those of
+                       you using Eclipse will need it on the instructional machines (the commands 'make' and 'make check' must work correctly on your submission, regardless of